In this example we will control a RGB LED from an Android App via a Bluetooth connection. A HM10 BLE Bluetooth module is connected to an Arduino Uno.

 First, build the circuit according to the example given below:

-Please note: if using a Common-Anode RGB LED: replace the black wire with a red one connected to 5V.
+If using a Common-Anode RGB LED: replace the black wire with a red one and connect that to 5V:

 Next, download this example sketch: